 P.D.
 James Death In Holy Orders (Anglican college)

 Charles Palliser The Unburied (cathedral)

 Robert Richardson An Act Of Evil (first published as The Latimer Mercy) (cathedral)

-Next time we’ll look at my favourite clerical stand-alone, Peter Lovesey’s The Reaper.
+My favourite clerical stand-alone is Peter Lovesey’s The Reaper.